tewhatuora/fhir-nzps/input/pagecontent/index.md

 This FHIR implementation guide (IG) defines the draft FHIR translation of the [HISO 10099:2022 NZ International Patient Summary (NZIPS) standard](https://consult.health.govt.nz/hiso/hiso-10099-2022-nzips/supporting_documents/hiso10099nzipsdraft20220509.pdf) published for consultation in May & July 2022.

-The mahi to develop HISO 10099:2022 NZIPS standard has been guided by an expert advisory group and industry special interest group, comprising health professionals, software experts and consumer representatives who have worked with HISO since October 2021 to review drafts and provide input.
-The specification is now open to everyone for comment.
+The mahi to develop HISO 10099:2022 NZIPS standard has been guided by an expert advisory group and industry special interest group, comprising health professionals, software experts and consumer representatives who worked with HISO since October 2021 to review drafts and provide input.

 ## About the draft standard